 Work Wise Week creates the focus to think about the issues.
 What are the key drivers of your business?
 How productive is your organisation?
 Are you achieving more output per hour?
 Are you measuring the right things?
 Have you created the right culture for success?
 Difficult questions to ask, even more difficult to answer without some real investment in time and people.
 How could new approaches to people management deliver effective change and put you on the road to a more productive future.
 Productivity is the Business, can you afford to let it slip?

-We invite all organisations, of any size and from all sectors to participate in Work Wise Week, share their experiences with others and play their part in helping to create a more productive, smarter working, UK.
+We invite all organisations, of any size and from all sectors to share their experiences with others and play their part in helping to create a more productive, smarter working, UK.

 Follow and Tweet your support Work Wise Week and National Work from Home Day can be followed on Twitter: @workwiseuk #workwiseweek and #nwfhd